 Microsoft Teams – a chat, audio call, and video conferencing app – comes utterly free as part of Office 365.
 While communication is a vital aspect of businesses, people are increasingly expecting more from conferencing software.
 Teams app enables seamless presenting and file sharing via the integration of Microsoft Excel, Word, PowerPoint, and other Office apps.
 It’s, therefore, the ideal tool for long-distance collaboration.

 Up to 250 people can use video chat at once in Teams, while 10,000 people can watch a presentation live.
 Meetings can be scheduled through Outlook and will be displayed in your Outlook calendar.
-For a comprehensive and seamless experience, there is no alternative.back to menu ↑
+For a comprehensive and seamless experience, there is no alternative.
+Learn more about Teams Tenant to Tenant Migration and how to migrate SharePoint Site to another tenant.back to menu ↑